elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Backup retention for InfluxDB.
 - Add Okta as option for OIDC provider
 - Dex configuration to accept groups from Okta as an OIDC provider
+- Added record `cluster.name` in all logs to elasticsearch that matches the cluster setting `global.clusterName`

 ### Changed